frite/cf-enum/README.md

 This tool uses the Global API token of CloudFront.
 Instructions to grab this token are available [here](https://support.cloudflare.com/hc/en-us/articles/200167836-Where-do-I-find-my-Cloudflare-API-key-#12345682).
-*Beware, this token basically godlike permissions to the API*
+*Beware, this token basically grants godlike permissions to the API*

 Additionally, you need to do the following.